[A]

 Note: The Rhaphides reported by de Laubenfels,1932, are immature styles.
 See page 121 A for more complete description.

-NO Rhaphides.
 Onychaetes present.